okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-ldap-server/index.md

    </div>

 Now you can configure the details of the LDAP integration.
-Okta provides defaults, but if you’re using a different LDAP configuration, you may need to modify the configuration.
-For information on each setting, see [Configure LDAP integration settings](https://help.okta.com/en-us/Content/Topics/Directory/ldap-configure-integration-settings.htm).
+Okta provides defaults, but if you're using a different LDAP configuration, you may need to modify the configuration.
+For information on each setting, see [Configure LDAP integration settings](https://help.okta.com/okta_help.htm?id=ext-ldap-config-intg-settings).

 1. Choose **Directory** > **Directory Integrations** to see the current directory integrations.
 1. Click **LDAP** to configure the user mappings.